 My maternity leave is coming to an end.
-Well, it came to an end in March but then the COVID-19 lockdown happened.
+Well, it ended in March but then the COVID-19 lockdown happened.
 People got furloughed, recruitment was put on hold until further notice.
 So we had to postpone my return to work for an indefinite period.

-Now businesses are reopening and things slowly are getting back to normal.
+Now businesses are reopening, and things slowly are getting back to normal.
 Our nursery reopens on the 1st June 2020.
-With mixture of relief and trepidation I realise it’s time to send my baby to nursery and go find a job.
+With a mixture of relief and trepidation I realise it’s time to send my baby to nursery and go find a job.